jhabriel/mixdim-estimates/README.md

 ## Examples

-All the numerical examples included in REF can be found under the paper_examples folder.
-These includes two validation cases and two benchmark problems.
+All the numerical examples included in *REF* can be found under the **paper_examples** folder.
+These include two validation cases and two benchmark problems.

 ## Problems, suggestions, enhancements...
 Create an [issue](https://github.com/jhabriel/mixdim-estimates).